kodeurja/Ai-in-gaming/deployment_guide.md

     -   `SECRET_KEY`: A long random string.
     -   `FRONTEND_URL`: Your Vercel URL (e.g., `https://ai-gaming-frontend.vercel.app`)
 5.  **Wait for Deployment**: Once "Live", copy your backend URL (e.g., `https://ai-gaming-backend.onrender.com`).
+6.  **Verify Backend Health**: Visit `https://your-backend-url.onrender.com/api/health`.
+You should see `{"status": "healthy"}`.
+If you see an error, check Render "Logs".

 > [!WARNING]
 > If you see an error like `ModuleNotFoundError: No module named 'your_application'`, it means Render is using its default start command.
 Go to your **Web Service Settings > General** and manually change the **Start Command** to `gunicorn --chdir backend app:app`.